Would you like to know how to deal with a bad teacher? Having a bad teacher can feel like a death sentence for the whole

-There is a fine balance on when to step in and when to wait.
+There is a fine balance between when to step in and when to wait.
 Academic issues cannot wait very long.
 If you see your child come home with a few failing grades, it is time to talk to the teacher (after you have talked to your child).

 Find out what your child can do to help him pass the homework, projects, or tests.
 It is better to catch it at the homework stage instead of waiting for a few failing tests.

 If you want to deal with a bad teacher, learn how to work with her.
 Get supplemental work, have your child stay after school for tutoring, or work with your child extra at home.
 A good education includes the parents whether you have a good or bad teacher.